GladysAssistant/v4-website/docs/plus/open-api.md

 ![iOS Shortcut Gladys Plus Open API](../../static/img/docs/en/plus/open-api/4.jpg)

-You can do the same for when you leave home:
+You can do the same for when you leave home.

+You can also add the shortcut to your home screen if you want to trigger it manually:

 ![iOS Shortcut Gladys Plus Open API](../../static/img/docs/en/plus/open-api/5.jpg)